Improved Biomedical Word Embeddings in the Transformer Era: Methods

 \subsubsection{Implementation details~}

 We use PyTorch and HuggingFace's \textit{BertForSequenceClassification} model to implement BERT-CRel.
 The model is evaluated on the validation set every 10,000 steps.
 Binary cross-entropy is the loss function used.
 We save the improved word embeddings of the best model according to the UMNS dataset (more later) evaluation results.
 We use \textit{ReduceLRonPlateau} with the initial learning rate $lr_{max}^\alpha=\texttt{3e-5}$ and the minimum learning rate $lr_{min}^\alpha= \texttt{2e-5}$ with decay $\gamma = 0.9$ for the initial step of updating just the transformer layers.
 The scheduler reduces learning rates by $\gamma$ once it sees no improvement on the validation results three consecutive times.
 While fine-tuning static embeddings, during the multi-stage annealing process, we set the learning rates from \texttt{3e-5} ($lr_{max}^\beta$) to \texttt{1e-5} ($lr_{min}^\beta$) with $\gamma = 0.8$.
+The values for $\gamma$s are empirically chosen with the intention of providing slower learning rate reduction for the initial model learning than the fine-tuning process.

-\section{Evaluation Scenarios~}
+\subsection{Evaluation Scenarios~}

-\subsection{Qualitative evaluations}
+\subsubsection{Qualitative evaluations}

 As a qualitative evaluation, we examine the representation learning quality of the embeddings produced by BERT-CRel.
 This is done in the context of other prior approaches for generating biomedical word embeddings.
 For the sake of comparison, we use the same set of biomedical query terms (usually noun phrases) used in Wang et al.'s study~\cite{wang2018comparison}.
 The task is to retrieve five \textit{closest} terms in the word/concept embedding space to each query term and assess how related they actually are to the query term.
 For example, given the word `aspirin,' we expect to see related terms such as `blood thinner', `anti-inflammatory drug', or `clopidogrel' (shares functionality with aspirin).
 These typically include hyponyms, hypernyms, or co-hyponyms.
 Besides terms by Wang et al.~\cite{wang2018comparison}, we also examine the neighbors of most popular acronyms used in biomedical literature; we find up to five closest terms to the acronym and the corresponding MeSH codes.
 We used two available algorithms for acronym extraction, the Schwartz and Hearst algorithm~\cite{schwartz2002simple} and ALICE~\cite{ao2005alice}, and obtained 331 most frequently used acronyms in the PubMed citations for this purpose.
 We note that for multi-word terms, we simply take the average of constituent word embeddings before retrieving the closest words and concepts.